-4 Myths About Hail Damage
+4 Myths About Hail Damage in Melbourne, FL

 Florida’s weather is known for its unpredictability.
 Many may remember the unexpected hailstorm that below our way back in March.
 Though the storm passed rather quickly, it left damage for many homeowners across Brevard County.
 With this in mind, it is important to understand the facts surrounding hail damage.
 Though hail is rare in our, it’s good to be prepared.
 You never know when a storm could strike.